 Additionally, when individuals select shares to buy, it is important to ascertain the durability of this competitive advantage.
 That is, whether the company will continue to have its edge over its competitors for years to come.

 Products and services with a sustainable and wide moat tend to be the ones delivering rewards to investors.
 Furthermore, one can weigh in factors such as scale, unique brands, switching costs, network, and intellectual property to conduct a thorough competitor analysis.

-There are several ways to assess a stock’s current price and its financial performance.
+There are several ways to assess a stock’s current price and its financial and fundamental performance.
 Here are a few of them:

 Do note that, the above-mentioned ratios are a few of the metrics with which one can assess a company, however, these are not the only metrics to consider for an investment decision.

 An investment decision ideally should be backed by thorough research.